emartineznunez/AutoMeKin/docs/running.md

 # Get everything with a single script

-To obtain mechanistic and kinetic information of our system in a single step you can just run one script for each type of calculation: low-level and high-level.
+To obtain all mechanistic and kinetic information for your system in a single step you can just run a single script per each type of calculation: low-level and high-level.
 Load the module:
 ```bash
 module load amk/2021